ngazouslim/Carto/README.md

 ## Summary

-The Carto web part is a SharePoint Framework (SPFx) web part designed to display references, maps, and custom actions.
+The solution consists of a SharePoint Framework (SPFx) web part named Carto that allows users to display references, maps, and custom actions.
 It supports dynamic data loading via JSON files, internationalization (i18n), and customizable actions.
+The web part is highly customizable and can be easily integrated into SharePoint pages to enhance user experience.